 Drury College became Drury University on Jan.
 1, 2000, reflecting its growing role in higher education.
 In addition to the academic programs of the early years, Drury students today study in the Breech School of Business Administration, the Hammons School of Architecture, School of Education and Child Development and the departments of mathematics and sciences, social sciences, exercise and sport science, to name a few.
 The list of majors and minors Drury offers has grown too and now includes high tech ones such as computer science, computer information systems and e-commerce.

 Drury was one of the first universities in the state to offer continuing education and evening classes to meet the needs of non-traditional students.
-Today the College of Continuing Professional Studies serves nearly three thousand students, in Springfield and at locations throughout Missouri.
+Today the Springfield and at locations throughout Missouri.

 Unchanged is the commitment to providing a quality academic experience; preparing students for working and living in today's world; learning the value of service to their communities, and experiencing diversity.